 We now focus on the construction of some simple analytical solutions of the Helmholtz equation $\Delta u + k^2 u = 0$ in 2D and we study some of their qualitative properties.
 This is useful to understand some typical features of all Helmholtz solutions.
+Moreover, in the next sections we will use some of these functions to study some boundary value problems and to construct integral operators.

-Plots and time-harmonic animation are available on the course webpage http://matematica.unipv.it/moiola/T/ANMPDE2020/ANMPDE2020anim.html
+Plots and time-harmonic animations are available on the course webpage https://euler.unipv.it/moiola/T/MNAPDE2023/MNAPDE2023anim.html